ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Holiday Date
    * Holiday Name
    * IsActive
-4. Respond to the source with the List of Holidays
+4. Responds to the source with the List of Holidays
 1. In case of Exceptions, system triggers relevant error messages

 #### C. Update and Delete a Location in Location Masterdata DB